 The new business rates appeal process in England, known as Check, Challenge, Appeal (CCA), went live from 1 April 2017.
 The new system has caused significant delays, failing businesses with its unduly onerous and burdensome appeal rules.
 We issued the Valuation Office Agency with Freedom Of Information (FOI) requests to understand how many delays are facing hospitality businesses so we can put pressure on authorities to speed up favourable resolutions.
 The results from the FOI highlighted that, after seven years since the start of the 2010 Rating List the authorities have yet to deal with appeals on over 15,000 properties in the sector.
 The Valuation Office Agency has stated that it is committed to settling all 2010 Rating List appeals by 31st March 2019 so businesses may have nearly 2 more years for their retrospective appeals to be concluded.

 Further work needs to be undertaken in ensuring the appeals process is fit for purpose and able to respond to business demand.
 We are leading the campaign in highlighting the issues of CCA and calling on Government to reform the system.
 We have secured meetings with MPs of all parties to call for their support on CCA issues as well as their support for long term reform of the business rates system.

-We welcome that at the 2017 Budget the Chancellor recognised the unfairness of rates on bricks and mortar businesses and promised to review this.
+We welcomed that during the 2017 Budget, the Chancellor recognised the unfairness of rates on bricks and mortar businesses and promised to review it.

 The BHA has engaged with the Barclay review of Business Rates and secured a one year 12.5% cap on rises resulting from the 2017 revaluation for 8400 businesses in the hospitality sector from the Scottish Government.